Conditions | Liver Cancer

 What causes Hepatocellular Carcinoma (Primary Liver Cancer)?

+The exact cause of liver cancer is unknown, but most cases are associated with damage and scarring of the liver known as cirrhosis.
 Cirrhosis can have a number of different causes, including drinking excessive amounts of alcohol over many years and having a long-term hepatitis B or hepatitis C viral infection.
+It is also believed obesity and an unhealthy diet can increase the risk of liver cancer because this can lead to non-alcoholic fatty liver disease.

 Preventing Measures outlined by NHS Choices